 Costs and timelines

-We know how important budgeting at an early stage is, so we’ve got you covered.
-Here we are sharing how much it costs to create Android TV app on average and how long the process takes.
+We know that budgeting at an early stage is important, so we’ve got you covered.
+Here we are sharing how much it costs to build Android TV app on average and how long the process takes.

-At Purrweb we usually start with creating MVPs that stand for minimum viable products.
-It is the first fully-functioning version of your solutions that you can use for testing the idea, collecting feedback, and raising funds.
-We have costs and time limits for the MVP – $30 000 and 3 months to market coordinatively.
-Meaning, that in 3 months after our first meeting you will have a ready high-quality product to work with.
+At Purrweb, we usually start with creating an MVP that stands for a minimum viable product.
+It is the first fully-functioning version of your solution that you can use for testing the idea, collecting feedback, and raising funds.
+We have cost and time limits for the MVP – $40,000 and 3 months.
+Meaning, that in 3 months after our first meeting you will have a ready-to-use high-quality product to work with.

 Click here to get the estimation of your future app for Android TV!